 The workshop is open to undergraduate and graduate students from any institution as well as to faculty, independent scholars and other individuals interested in manuscript studies and having a background in classics, medieval studies, or library studies.

-The 2015 Manuscript Workshop will be held June 7-12, 2015 at the Hill Museum & Manuscript Library in Collegeville, Minnesota.
+The 2016 Manuscript Workshop will be held May 30-June 3, 2016 at the Hill Museum & Manuscript Library in Collegeville, Minnesota.

 MMRL 2015 participants and instructors (L to R): Benjamin Obernolte, Jan Volek, Alyssa Cady, Amanda Taylor, Loren Cowdery, Gevenieve Young, Daniel Gullo, Carin Ruff, Matthew Heintzelman